engdan77/tasks_collector/README.md

 ####Collect
 #####Outlook
 When passing --outlook argument you just need to make sure you've selected all Outlook-tasks including those completed.
+While using Outlook you can add the following naming convention of Outlooks "Categories"

+(client1)
+(client2)
+(client3)
+...

+for giving you possibility to assign clients associated with task.

+{project1}
+{project2}
+{project3}
+...

+for assigning the task specific project.

 #####Jira
 The script will use the username@jiraserver supplied to detect all tasks that are assigned to you and collect their most recent details into the database.